 - Up to £1000, to be allocated within the Royal Conservatoire’s Short Courses programme during the 2023-24 academic year

 - A personal learning plan developed with the Short Courses department

-- Mentor pairing within the Royal Conservatoire as appropriate
+- Mentor pairing within the Royal Conservatoire or relevant industry practitioners as appropriate

 Recipients will be expected to keep a reflective learning journal throughout the year which will be used to shape discussion at your mentoring sessions.
 Support in structuring the journal will be provided in advance of the programme of study.

 Applicants must be aged 16+ and be based in Scotland.
 They should be able to demonstrate:

 - a passion for and commitment to their evolving artistic practice

 - training needs in relation to a specialist area